 Peggy Riley Robinson, MS, MHS, PA-C - Federation of State Medical Boards nominee

-Mary Warner, MMSc, PA-C - Chair Elect - Physician Assistant Education Association nominee
+Mary Warner, MMSc, PA-C - Immediate Past Chair - Physician Assistant Education Association nominee

 Our core values guide the way we make decisions and conduct ourselves as individuals and as an organization.
 We believe that values must be embodied by everyone who is part of our enterprise, and we are committed to the PRACTICE of:

 - Professionalism – We show genuine respect and regard for those we certify and for their patients, serving others before ourselves.